7 Best Hikes on Oahu for Amazing Ocean Views

 According to Best of Oahu, there are close to 50 different hiking trails to choose from around the island.
-From beginning to expert, the island’s hiking trails have it all.
+From beginner to expert, the island’s hiking trails have it all.
 The one thing they all have in common is the fact that they each end with a spectacular view of Oahu and the Pacific Ocean below.
-Here are seven distinct trails every traveler should check out on their next jaunt to Oahu.
+Here are seven distinct Oahu hiking trails every traveler should check out on their next jaunt to this stunning island.

 For the best views of the surrounding ocean head up the Lanikai Pillbox Hike.
 The trail is a quick out and back, clocking in at just under two miles.
 However, like other hikes on the list, the elevation gains can be intense.
 The hike should take about 30 minutes to get to the top and once there hikers will want to stay a while to take it all in.
 While the hike can be family-friendly, remember to wear proper shoes as it can be slippery in some locations.

 Though the Waimano Falls Trail is beautiful and accessible year-round, it may be best to visit after it rains.
 That is when the pools are full and the waterfall is flowing.
-Of course, you can jump in but do so at your own risk.
+Of course, you can jump in, but do so at your own risk.
 The hike, located near Pearl City, is 2.8 miles out and back.
-AllTrails rates it as “moderate” but it still can be challenging for some, so make sure to take your time, wear the right shoes, and pack plenty of water for this one too.
+AllTrails rates it as “hard," so make sure to take your time, wear the right shoes, and pack plenty of water for this one, too.

 Looking for an expert-level trail to try?
 Check out the Pu'u Piei Trail, but only if you’re truly ready.
-The trail is a mere 2.5 miles but it could take upwards of two hours to complete due to its intense incline and overgrown brush.
+The trail is a mere 2.5 miles, but it could take over two hours to complete due to its intense incline and overgrown brush.
 If you go, stay on the ridge and on the trail.
 Though the summit is mostly covered in the treeline, you’ll still be able to sneak a peek at the lovely view below.